 The POWs also found a warehouse with Red Cross packages and distributed the packages to the camp.
 One day, an American appeared at the gates of the camp who was a reporter from the Chicago Tribune and told the POWs that the war was over and Americans had landed on the island.
 Although they were told to stay in the camp, four men left the camp and took a train to Osaka.
 There, they met American troops.

-Robert was liberated from Fukuoka #17 and returned to the Philippines.
-After gaining weight, he was sent home on the Simon Bolivar arriving in San Francisco on October 21, 1945, and received additional medical treatment.
+After gaining weight, he was sent home on the S.S.
+Simon Bolivar arriving in San Francisco on October 21, 1945, and received additional medical treatment.
 He returned to Chicago in November of 1945.
 On May 29, 1946, Robert was discharged from the army.
 He married and raised a family.

 After he retired, Robert and his wife moved to Florida.
 Robert V. Parr passed away on October 7, 2006, in Sarasota, Florida.
 He was buried, next to his wife, at Palms Memorial Park in Sarasota, Florida.